brandon-wee/Job-Scraper-with-AI-Insights/README.md

 # Job-Scraper-with-AI-Insights

+Note: The chrome extension is currently down due to deployment costs!
+I am broke.

 This repository contains all of the components of the Job Scraper with AI Insights project.
 Here are the contents of this README:

 1. Chrome Extension